 There are many other over-the-counter drugs for which the CPSC requires CR packaging, including any OTC drug that once required a prescription to obtain.

-Understanding the packaging requirements for cannabis products is especially challenging because cannabis is still illegal at a federal level.
-The federal government does not provide packaging regulations for cannabis products outside of the standard labeling requirements for all food, beverages, and supplements.
+Understanding the packaging requirements for lifestyle products (like cannabis) is especially challenging because many are still illegal at the federal level.
+The federal government does not provide packaging regulations for these product types outside of the standard labeling requirements for all food, beverages, and supplements.
 Packaging requirements for medical or recreational cannabis are determined at the state level, and can vary greatly, depending on where the manufacturer is located.
-Many states have strict child-resistant and tamper-proof packaging requirements.
+Many states have strict child resistant and tamper-proof packaging requirements.

 For a complete understanding of these important federal requirements, we recommend visiting the Electronic Code of Federal Regulations for a current and complete list of products that require child resistant packaging.
 It is recommended that individual state guidelines are also reviewed to ensure compliance.

-Why Safe Product Packaging is Important to Your Brand
+Why Secure Product Packaging is Important to Your Brand

 Product packaging is the first point of contact a consumer has with your brand.
 Investing in packaging that makes an impactful first impression is crucial to a company’s success.
 From label design to shelf presence, there are many characteristics that packaging needs to work for your brand.
-However, safety is the most significant concern for products that could be potentially harmful to consumers and children.
-If a package does not appear safe consumers won’t purchase it.
+However, security is the most significant concern for products that could potentially harm consumers and children.
+In addition, if a package does not appear secure, consumers won’t purchase it.
 This can be detrimental to a brand’s image.